vacekto/Microservice-IOT-telemetry-mock/BONUS.md

 2. Telemetry data are sent immediately after receival, so batching them together would reduce network load.

-3. Redis instance is currently running as on its own and communicates over network.
+3. Redis instance is currently running on its own and communicates over network.
 Redis could be however connected using socket domain protocol on the same machine, if no other service needs the instance and its data, Not sure about production complexities though and might not be practical in case of consumer horizontal scaling..

-4. Redis stores telemetry data as JSON strings and parsing is expensive.
-Possible solution would be to save data twice for more effective input retrieval while perserving effective search using the ZSET type.
+4. Redis stores telemetry data as JSON strings and (de)serialization is expensive.
+Possible solution would be to save data second time for more effective insertion / manipulation in HASH Redis type while perserving effective search using the ZSET type.
 Both persistence solutions would however need to be synced introducing more complexity.